OPCFoundation/UA-IIoT-StarterKit/docs/discovery/README.md

 The publisher can be started with the command:
 ```
-dotnet MqttAgent.dll publish -b=mqtt://[broker ip]:1883 -a=MyPublisher
+dotnet MqttAgent.dll publish -b=mqtt://[broker ip]:1883 -a=mydevice:one
 ```
 The subscriber should print out the following:
 ```
-Detected Publisher (opcua/MyPublisher/identity).
+Detected Publisher (opcua/mydevice:one/identity).
   Manufacturer: Arbutus Widgets Inc
   ManufacturerUri: https://arbutus-widgets.com/
-  ProductInstanceUri: urn:MyPublisher:arbutus-widgets.com:iot-starterkit:123456789
+  ProductInstanceUri: urn:mydevice:one:arbutus-widgets.com:iot-starterkit:123456789
   Model: Roadrunner Detector
   SerialNumber: 123456789
   HardwareRevision: Model B Rev 1.2
   SoftwareRevision: 1.00
 ```
-Most of the information comes from the [nameplate.json](https://github.com/OPCF-Members/UA-IoT-StarterKit/blob/master/MqttAgent/config/nameplate.json) file which used by the publisher.
+Most of the information comes from the [nameplate.json](https://github.com/OPCF-Members/UA-IIoT-StarterKit/blob/master/MqttAgent/config/nameplate.json) file which used by the publisher.
 Some parts are overriden by command line parameters.

 Restart the publisher with a different application name: